dougmassay/punctuationsmarten-sigil-plugin/README.md

 Files used for building/maintaining the plugin:

     > buildplugin.py  -- this is used to build the plugin.
+    > checkversion.xml -- used by automatic update checking (not yet implemented).
     > setup.cfg -- used for flake8 style checking.
 Use it to see if your code complies.

 Feel free to fork the repository and submit pull requests (or just use it privately to experiment).